tarantool/doc/doc/release/index.rst

 The detailed information about Tarantool version numbering and release lifecycle is available in :ref:`release-policy`.

-Backwards compatibility is guaranteed between all versions in the same :term:`release series`.
+Backward compatibility is guaranteed between all versions in the same :term:`release series`.
 It is also appreciated but not guaranteed between different release series (major number changes).
 To learn more, read the :doc:`Compatibility guarantees <compatibility>` article.